The Labrys: the Minoan Double Axe

 What did the double axe mean in Minoan religion?

-The double axe was a powerful sacred symbol in Minoan religion, likely associated with the central goddess and with ritual, possibly sacrifice.
+The double axe was a powerful sacred symbol in Minoan religion, closely associated with the central goddess and with ritual and sacrifice, though no Minoan text survives to fix its precise meaning.

 Powered by GetYourGuide